Ms.

-Ms. (American English) or Ms (British English; normally /ˈmɪz/, but also /məz/, or /məs/ when unstressed) is an English-language honorific used with the last name or full name of a woman, intended as a default form of address for women regardless of marital status.
-Like Miss and Mrs., the term Ms. has its origins in the female English title once used for all women, Mistress.
+Ms. (American English) or Ms (British English, Australian English and New Zealand English; normally /ˈmɪz/, but also /məz/, or /məs/ when unstressed) is an English-language honorific used with the last name or full name of a woman, intended as a default form of address for women regardless of marital status.
+Like Miss and Mrs., the term Ms. has its origins in the female English title once used for all women, Mistress, the feminine form of Mister and Master.
 It originated in the 17th century and was revived into mainstream usage in the 20th century.

-It is followed by a full stop, or period, in Canada and the United States, but not in many other English-speaking countries.
+It is followed by a full stop, or period, in Canada and the United States, but not in other English-speaking countries.

 Historical development and revival of the term

-Miss and Mrs., are both derived from the then formal Mistress, like Mister did not originally indicate marital status.
+Miss and Mrs., both derived from the then formal Mistress, like Mister did not originally indicate marital status.
 Ms. was another acceptable, but rarely used, abbreviation for Mistress in England in the 17th and 18th centuries.
-During the 19th century, however, Mrs. and Miss came to be associated almost exclusively with marital status.
-Ms. was popularized as an alternative in the late 20th century.
+During the 19th century, however, Mrs. and Miss came to be associated almost exclusively with marital status, and Ms. was popularized as an alternative in the late 20th century.

 The earliest known proposal for the modern revival of Ms. as a title appeared in The Republican of Springfield, Massachusetts, on November 10, 1901:

 There is a void in the English language which, with some diffidence, we undertake to fill.
 Every one has been put in an embarrassing position by ignorance of the status of some woman.
 To call a maiden Mrs is only a shade worse than to insult a matron with the inferior title Miss.
 Yet it is not always easy to know the facts...

 Now, clearly, what is needed is a more comprehensive term which does homage to the sex without expressing any views as to their domestic situation, and what could be simpler or more logical than the retention of what the two doubtful terms have in common.
 The abbreviation Ms is simple, it is easy to write, and the person concerned can translate it properly according to circumstances.
 For oral use it might be rendered as "Mizz," which would be a close parallel to the practice long universal in many bucolic regions, where a slurred Mis' does duty for Miss and Mrs alike.

-The term was again suggested as a convenience to writers of business letters by such publications as the Bulletin of the American Business Writing Association (1951) and The Simplified Letter, issued by the National Office Management Association (1952).
+The term was again suggested as a convenience to writers of business letters by publications including the Bulletin of the American Business Writing Association (1951) and The Simplified Letter, issued by the National Office Management Association (1952).